SwayaanTechnologies/k8spostgres/README.md

 ./09_upgrade.sh
 ```

-Go to the web UI of Minio and check bucket is created with the name `cnp` and check the files inside it ( Check WAL files is created ).
+Go to the web UI of Minio and check bucket is created with the name `cnp` and check the files inside it ( Check WAL(Write-Ahead Logging) files is created ).

 **Backup Cluster Data to Minio's**